About the Program

 |FILM 240||Graduate Topics in Film (or a graduate seminar cross-listed with Film and Media)||4|

 A member of the Graduate Group in Film Studies must be a formal member of the PhD qualifying examination committee.
-Under most circumstances, the Film Studies Graduate Group member in the student’s home department will serve in this function.
+If applicable, the Film Studies Graduate Group member in the student’s home department will serve in this function.
 A member of the Graduate Group may also serve as the outside member of the qualifying exam committee.
 A Film Studies topic must be included as a subject on the qualifying examination.

 A member of the Graduate Group in Film Studies must be a formal member of the dissertation committee.
 The dissertation must contribute to the study of film and moving-image media.